timsinaanup/NepalStockAnalyzer/README.md

 - Web Interface: Develop a user-friendly UI for visualization and easier access to insights.

 - Automated Data Updates: Periodic updates to maintain up-to-date stock information.

+## Project Structure

+- config.py: Contains all necessary imports and configuration settings.

+- scraper.py: Implements functions such as get_json() and get_soup() to fetch and process data efficiently.

 Stay tuned for further updates! 🚀